 A1.3.1.10 SGs shall consider at their meetings, the draft Recommendations, Reports, Questions, progress reports and other texts prepared by WPs and TGs, as well as contributions submitted by the membership, the relevant international organizations, Rapporteurs, RGs and CGs established by the same SG.
 To facilitate participation, a draft agenda shall be published in the Administrative Circular announcing the meeting, at latest, three months in advance of each meeting, indicating, to the extent possible, specific days for consideration of different topics.

-A1.3.1.11 For meetings held outside Geneva , the provisions of Resolution 5 (Kyoto, 1994) of the Plenipotentiary Conference shall apply.
-Invitations to hold meetings of the SGs and/or their WPs and TGs away from Geneva should be accompanied by a statement indicating the host’s agreement to defray the additional expenditure involved and the host’s acceptance of resolves 2 of Resolution 5 (Kyoto, 1994) which states “that invitations to hold development conferences and meetings of the SGs of the Sectors away from Geneva should not be accepted unless the host government provides at least adequate premises and the necessary furniture and equipment free of charge, except that in the case of developing countries equipment need not necessarily be provided free of charge by the host government, if the government so requests”.
+A1.3.1.11 For meetings held outside Geneva , the provisions of Resolution 5 (Kyoto, 1994) of the Plenipotentiary Conference apply.
+As a result, invitations to hold meetings of the SGs and/or their WPs and TGs away from Geneva should be accompanied by a statement indicating the host’s agreement to defray the additional expenditure involved and the host’s acceptance of resolves 2 of Resolution 5 (Kyoto, 1994).
+Furthermore, these invitations should be submitted to the Radiocommunication Bureau and the relevant SGs at least one year prior to the dates of the meetings..

+[Editor’s note:

+The deletion of the word “shall” reflects the recognition that the relevant provisions of a Plenipotentiary Conference (PP) Resolution apply regardless of whether that PP Resolution is explicitly referenced in the operative parts of this Resolution.
+In this context, the wording serves primarily to inform the reader of the existence of such provisions, rather than to activate their application.

+The deletion of the last part is justified by the need to avoid duplication with existing text.]

 A1.3.1.12 To ensure the efficient use of the resources of the Radiocommunication Sector and of the participants in its work and to reduce the amount of travel involved, the Director, in consultation with the Chairs, shall establish and publish a programme of meetings in a timely manner, normally planning at least one year in advance.
 This programme should take into account relevant factors, including: